wangfowen/owenwangdotcom/blog/_posts/2016-10-20-pathfinding-satisfaction.md

 tagline: "Using my degree to brood"
 date: 2017-06-15 00:00:00
 publish: false
+category: blog

 ---

-I previously talked about [how engineering shaped the way I thought](/blog/engineers-mindset-for-life).
+I previously talked about [how engineering shaped the way I thought](/post/engineers-mindset-for-life).
 I left one concept out for another post &mdash; methodical searching, and a year later, I'm finally getting around to writing about it.